 I took up sling shot this summer after my husband spotted a Yellow Jacket nest in a tree on our property.
 We took potshots at it with a BB gun but the tiny little holes we were making were doing only a marginal job at destroying the nest.

 I wanted something a little more effective so I grabbed the slingshot I’d bought for my son a year earlier.

 I took a shot and missed by a mile but I got a little better over the next few weeks.
-I made it a habit to take a few shots each day and after the brittle rubber band broke, I upgraded to the 10.00 model from Walmart.
+I made it a habit to take a few shots each day and after the brittle rubber band broke, I upgraded to the ten-dollar model from Walmart.

 At that rate of return my numbers dwindled quickly so one morning I had an idea.